-Larry King’s Daughter Dies Of Lung Cancer Just Weeks After The Sudden Death Of His Son
+Larry King’s Daughter Dies Of Lung Cancer, Just Weeks After The Sudden Death Of His Son

 The family had been able to come together in recent months, the report noted.
 King’s youngest son, 20-year-old Cannon, recently shared a picture on social media showing them all celebrating together on Father’s Day.

-The New York Post’s Page Six reported that despite his own health struggles and the deaths of his son and daughter, Larry King has continued to work as his way of processing the pain, filming two live shows of Hulu’s Politiking with Larry King.
+The New York Post’s Page Six reported that despite his own health struggles and the deaths of his son and daughter, Larry King has continued to work, as his way of processing the pain, filming two live shows of Hulu’s Politiking with Larry King.